xXleowXx/gitlab-charts/doc/installation/upgrade.md

 `--timeout`.

 The rollback of the atomic flag might not always bring back the release in a functional state.
-For example, when the migration job upgrades the database (partially), manual intervention will be required.
+For example, if the migration job upgrades the database partially, manual intervention may be required.
 However, the combination of `--wait-for-jobs` and `--atomic` could allow to detect these problems early.

-Without `--atomic` you could have a failed deployment and GitLab left in a non-working state.
+Without `--atomic` you could have a failed deployment and be left with GitLab in a non-working state.
 With `--atomic` there is a chance you roll back to a working version.
 Using `--atomic` is safest when you only upgrade one version at a time, and thus the database is guaranteed to be compatible.